authormedia/mybooktable/readme.txt

 This version adds **many** new buy button options, including Apple iBooks & Sony Reader.

 == Changelog ==

+= 2.1.2 =
+* Fixed problem caused by Jetpack Photon that caused Book Series images to not show up correctly
+* Added API Key masking to ease usage by developers with multiple managed websites
+* Other minor bug fixes

 = 2.1.1 =
 * Improved localization support